 Off-Campus Studies Scholarships

 You may be eligible for an off-campus studies scholarship to help offset the cost of traveling for an off-campus course or program.
-You do not have to apply for each scholarship separately.
-The International Studies Oversight Committee (ISOC) determines the appropriate funding source and the scholarship amount.
+You do not have to apply for each scholarship separately; you will submit one application, and the International Studies Oversight Committee (ISOC) determines the appropriate funding source and the scholarship amount.

 The International Studies Oversight Committee (ISOC) determines the appropriate funding source and the scholarship amount.
 The ISOC considers the following criteria: